aprilemorales/slider-nav/README.md

 I have left comments throughout my code to help give an explaination of what was being done and for documentation purposes.

-## Challenges
+## The Challenge

 I spent time looking into a pure CSS solution and even experimenting with a few different things (borders, content, etc.).
 Unfortunately none of the pure CSS solutions I came up with worked exactly as I had hoped.
 Most felt semi close but still not right.
 Admittedly some were a bit janky.

-See one example I came up with in action on JSFiddle: [https://jsfiddle.net/fywvxue1](https://jsfiddle.net/fywvxue1)
+See one example I came up with.
+You can see it in action here on JSFiddle: [https://jsfiddle.net/fywvxue1](https://jsfiddle.net/fywvxue1)

 Here is the code of the linked example above.
 This is making use of content to create a sliding underline: